rheradio/OSHWInEducation/index.md

 ## Results

 The study's results are:
+* A [bibliographic database](https://github.com/rheradio/OSHWInEducation/blob/master/references.bib) that includes the information of all analyzed primary studies.
 * A [spreadsheet](https://github.com/rheradio/OSHWInEducation/blob/master/SpreadSheet.xlsx) that details our classification.
 * Four catalogs that organize the publications according to their:
   1. [Application domain](https://github.com/rheradio/OSHWInEducation/blob/master/KnowledgeArea.pdf).